 A combination of adverse circumstances during World War I led to the suspension of college classes from 1918 to 1922.
 In 1919, the successful high school department moved from Broadway to a new seven acre campus on Interlaken Boulevard.
 This site, including two buildings suitable for school purposes, was the gift of Mr. Thomas C. McHugh.
-When the college department was reinstated in 1922, it, too, was housed at the new campus.
+When the college department was reinstated in 1922, it too, was housed at the new campus.

-In 1931, the college and high school departments were physcially separated and the College returned to the Broadway campus and to a partially renovated building.
+In 1931, the college and high school departments were physically separated and the College returned to the Broadway campus and to a partially renovated building.
 Although the fall enrollment was less than fifty students, the separation of the two academic levels was to prove beneficial for both units.
 Within two years the first women were enrolled in credit courses at the College.
 The first women graduates received their degrees in 1936.
 In the year previous, the first professional degree program was established with the introduction of the School of Education.
 In 1937, the College was fully accredited by the Northwest Association of Secondary and Higher Schools.
-The School of Nursing was officially opened in 1940 and the School of Engineering was added in 1941.
+The School of Nursing was added in 1941.